-- a) physical, functional or economic decline of the building stock; - b) land use conflicts; - c) deficient or deteriorated public infrastructure, or amenities such as parks, open spaces, community facilities and streetscapes; - d) transportation constraints, such as traffic circulation, parking, site access; - e) vacant and underutilized lands or buildings, such as brownfield sites, lands with fragmented ownership, and other similar impediments to development; - f) the need for investment, growth and development incentives to achieve the goals and objectives of this Plan; - g) heritage buildings, structures or elements with architectural significance requiring maintenance and repair; - h) potential for benefiting from a Business Area Improvement Plan; - i) need for greater energy efficiency in buildings; - j) inadequate mix of housing including affordable and shared housing; and - k) other criteria as deemed appropriate. - 10.9.2.5 That Markham may acquire and hold land, clear, grade or otherwise prepare the land for community improvement within a community improvement project area once a community improvement plan is in effect. - 10.9.2.6 That community improvement plans are intended to be phased and coordinated to occur without unnecessary hardship on the residents and business community. - 10.9.2.7 That community improvement plans will be prepared in consultation with the public to direct public and private investments, as well as public actions and incentives, for one or more of the following: - a) restoring the condition of building stock; - b) mitigating land use conflicts; - c) remediation of brownfield sites; - d) achieving heritage conservation objectives; - e) repairing and upgrading deficient or deteriorated public infrastructure and amenities; - f) acquiring lands or buildings and any subsequent clearing, rehabilitation, redevelopment or resale of these properties; - g) facilitating the establishment of Business Improvement Areas, or similar associations; - h) stimulating and directing growth and development that advances the community interest and supports the objectives of this Plan; and - i) other criteria as deemed appropriate.
+- g) heritage buildings, structures or elements with architectural significance requiring maintenance and repair; - h) potential for benefiting from a Business Area Improvement Plan; - i) need for greater energy efficiency in buildings; - j) inadequate mix of housing including affordable and shared housing; and - k) other criteria as deemed appropriate. - 9.9.2.5 That Markham may acquire and hold land, clear, grade or otherwise prepare the land for community improvement within a Community Improvement Project Area once a community improvement plan is in effect. - 9.9.2.6 That community improvement plans are intended to be phased and coordinated to occur without unnecessary hardship on the residents and business community. - 9.9.2.7 That community improvement plans will be prepared in consultation with the public to direct public and private investments, as well as public actions and incentives, for one or more of the following: - a) restoring the condition of building stock; - b) mitigating land use conflicts; - c) remediation of brownfield sites; - d) achieving heritage conservation objectives; - e) repairing and upgrading deficient or deteriorated public infrastructure and amenities; - f) acquiring lands or buildings and any subsequent clearing, rehabilitation, redevelopment or resale of these properties; - g) facilitating the establishment of Business Improvement Areas, or similar associations; - h) stimulating and directing growth and development that advances the community interest and supports the objectives of this Plan; and - i) other criteria as deemed appropriate.

-10.9.3 Municipal Service Corporation
+9.9.3 Municipal Service Corporation